lionjhs98/exclamation-mark-shows-satisfaction/README.md

 ##### We fail to reject the null hypothesis.

-It indicates that the distribution of protein column when description is missing is similar to the distribution of protein column when description is not missing.
+It indicates that the distribution of protein column when description is missing is same to the distribution of protein column when description is not missing.
 We conclude the permu_protein_diff p-value (0.239) > 0.05, so we fail to reject the null hypothesis, indicating that The missingness of description is not dependent on the protein column.

 We conclude the permu_protein p-value > 0.05(as threshold), so we reject the null hypothesis, indicating that The missingness of rating is independent on the minutes column.
 The missingness of rating is missing completely at random(MCAR)